alexrus28996/react-native-threadforge/packages/react-native-threadforge/README.md

 function to `threadForge.runFunction()` and it executes inside an isolated Hermes runtime that lives on a native C++ worker thread.
 Your UI thread stays free while heavy work happens in parallel.

+> ℹ️ ThreadForge requires Hermes (the default JS engine on modern React Native versions).
+No extra setup is
+> needed beyond installing the package and running `pod install` on iOS.

 ## 🧩 Installation

 ```sh